acauquoin/extractor_tritium_miroc5/README.md

 If you're not interested in the Python code, you can reduce it for greater clarity by selecting `View > Collapse All Code` from the menu.

-### Reproducibility
+## Reproducibility

 MIROC5-iso data can be downloaded directly as NetCDF files from a public repository (Zenodo, to be done).
-The notebook and the packages needed to run it locally (`environment.yml`) can be downloaded via this GitHub repository.
+The notebook and the packages needed to run it locally can be downloaded via this GitHub repository (`binder/environment.yml`).
 The packages' version can also be viewed in the notebook <b>Packages version</b> section.
-To install python and the required packages locally, use `conda` on the `environment.yml` file: [https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
+To install python and the required packages locally, use `conda` on the `binder/environment.yml` file: [https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

+## Data Availability Statement

+The code of the isotopic version MIROC5-iso is available upon request on the Institute of Industrial Science's [GitLab](http://isotope.iis.u-tokyo.ac.jp:8000/gitlab/miroc-iso/miroc5-iso) repository (Okazaki & Yoshimura, 2019).
+The source code for tritium  modeling has been made by Alexandre Cauquoin and is available in the tritium branch of the MIROC5-iso GitLab repository (Cauquoin et al., under review).
+The contents of this GitHub repository as well as the MIROC5-iso data downloaded and extracted thanks to the Jupyter Notebook or the Zenodo public repository are distributed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).

+## References

+Okazaki, A., and Yoshimura, K.: Global evaluation of proxy system models for stable water isotopes with realistic atmospheric forcing, <i>Journal of Geophysical Research: Atmospheres</i>, <b>124</b>, 8972–8993, [https://doi.org/10.1029/2018JD029463](https://doi.org/10.1029/2018JD029463), 2019.

+Cauquoin, A., Fourré, É., Landais, A., Okazaki, A., and Yoshimura, K.: Modeling natural tritium in precipitation and its dependence on decadal variations of solar activity using the atmospheric general circulation model MIROC5-iso, <i>Journal of Geophysical Research: Atmospheres</i>, under review.